vanish125/gpsdo-fw/README.md

 * [Download and install MSYS2](https://www.msys2.org/)
 * In a MSYS2 shell, run `pacman -S mingw-w64-x86_64-arm-none-eabi-gcc` to install arm-none-eabi-gcc toolchain
 * Add `C:\msys64\mingw64\bin` to your Windows PATH
-* Clone the repo and open the project in VSCode
+* Clone the repo, update submodules, and open the project in VSCode
 * Install CMake VSCode extension
-* Use CMake pane to launch build
+* Use CMake pane in VSCode to build the project
 * Run `arm-none-eabi-objcopy -O binary build/Release/gpsdo.elf build/Release/gpsdo.bin` in VSCode terminal to convert elf file in bin file

 ### USB